Primechain/primechain-api-docs/docs/usecases/trade_documents.md

   "primechain_address": "1VUid7fZaiFnNXddiwfwvk8idyXixkFKRSQvMp",
    "keys":
     [
-      "key1",
-      "key2"
+      "unobtainium",
+      "mumbai",
+      "dubai",
+      "march",
+      "nicole"
     ],
-   "data": "This is the data that will be encryptd and stored.", "trade_channel_name": "200_tons_xyz_Jan_2019"
+   "data": "This is the data that will be encrypted and stored.", "trade_channel_name": "200_tons_unobtainium_march_2019" }
-}
 ```
 ***This is what happens:***